redhat-cne/hw-event-proxy-operator/README.md

 spec:
   nodeSelector: {}
   transportHost: "http://hw-event-publisher-service.openshift-bare-metal-events.svc.cluster.local:9043"
+  storageType: "example-storage-class"
 ```
 Here the transport is set to `hw-event-publisher-service` service in the `openshift-bare-metal-events` namespace.

+The `storageType` is for HTTP transport only.
+HTTP transport requires persistent storage for storing subscription data.
+The `storageType` must be set to the name of StorageClass providing the persist storage.

+If `transportHost` is missing or empty, the default transportHost `"http://hw-event-publisher-service.openshift-bare-metal-events.svc.cluster.local:9043"` is used.
+In this case a valid `storageType` is still required.

+A special storageType `emptyDir` is used for developers only.
+It provides ephemeral storage for HTTP transport and is used for developer testings.

 ### With AMQP Transport
 ```